 Ruins of Adventure

-Most people north and east of the Sea of Fallen Stars are semi-literate, that is, they know enough of the written language to get by in their daily lives.
+Most people are only semi-literate at best, that is, they know enough of the written language to get by in their daily lives.
 The fact that written language is not universally understood accounts for many of the specialized sigils and runes within the Realms, as well as the popularity of bards.

-Literacy is most common among the upper and more professional classes.
-It is also assumed to be common among most adventuring companies, and considered as much a survival skill as trapping or swimming.
+Literacy is most common among the upper and more professional classes, but even then it is rare.
 Westgate, southern Sembia, and perhaps Hillsfar in the Heartlands and Waterdeep on the Sword Coast are predominantly literate areas.
 Elsewhere one must “trust to your tongue,” as wayfarers say.

 Finally, some creatures can communicate with animals or plants, and some spells grant the same abilities.
 This does not mean that these beings have a language or intelligence, merely that communication is made possible on a deep, almost empathic level.
 With a few exceptions (such as gnomes speaking with burrowing mammals), such communication may not be learned as a language.